Community Living Responsibilities and Policies

 Students who take a voluntary medical withdrawal and who receive financial aid will no longer be considered "in school status" for institutional aid.
 Students who take a voluntary medical withdrawal and who receive federal or state financial aid will not be considered "in-school status" for Title IV loan repayment purposes.
 Upon return to campus, students are subject to availability of course offerings and course sequencing.

-The Associate Dean of Student Care and Engagement, Melanie Wolf, in consultation with other university officials, is responsible for the administration of this policy.
+The Dean of Student Care and Counseling, Melanie Wolf, in consultation with other university officials, is responsible for the administration of this policy.

 Involuntary Medical Withdrawal, Leave of Absence or Safety Interventions